 Pins and manipulation widgets will show up.
 The dimensions of the connecting arms as well as of the pins can be changed by dragging the manipulation widgets which appear when the user hovers over that object.
-The arrows enable the moving of pins to the sides and the scale widgets change the thickness of the pins.
+The arrows allow the pins to be moved to the sides and the scale widgets change the thickness of the pins.

 It is not possible to drag the pin arms outside of the pins.
 The default dimensions can be set in Preferences, in the Surgical Guide tab, as Default Articulation Pin Arm Width and Default Articulation Pin Arm Height.